WSB-TV: News operation

-WSB-TV presently broadcasts 47 hours, 35 minutes of locally produced newscasts each week (with 7 hours, 5 minutes each weekday, 5 hours, 35 minutes on Saturdays and 6 hours, 35 minutes on Sundays).
+WSB-TV presently broadcasts 48 hours of locally produced newscasts each week (with 7 hours, 5 minutes each weekday; 6 hours, 35 minutes on Saturdays; and six hours on Sundays).

 Local news programming has had a strong presence on channel 2 since its debut, and it has led the news ratings in Atlanta for as long as records have been kept.
 WSB-TV is one of the few Big Three affiliates to carry a midday newscast on weekends (sister stations WFTV in Orlando, WSOC-TV in Charlotte and WHIO-TV in Dayton also offer a half-hour noon newscast on weekends).
 In addition, WSB-TV's weekend newscast output is larger than that of Fox owned-and-operated station WAGA-TV (channel 5), which offers a larger overall weekly (and weekday) newscast output than WSB-TV.

 WSB-TV became the second station in the Atlanta market (behind WXIA-TV) and the second Cox-owned station (behind WFTV) to begin broadcasting its local newscasts in high definition.
 The first HD broadcast was on September 27, 2006; during its noon broadcast.
 With the switch came a new HD-ready set and a graphics package designed by Giant Octopus.

 In mid-November 2009, reporter Tom Jones and a cameraman escaped serious injury when the telescoping radio mast of their electronic news-gathering van (holding a microwave antenna for the remote pickup unit used for outside broadcasting) contacted 115-kilovolt high-voltage powerlines while leaving the Fulton County Jail.
 Georgia Power staff were surprised that anyone survived, but the two were treated for minor burns and smoke inhalation at Grady Memorial Hospital and released later in the day.
 The massive electric spark caused an explosion, left a crater underneath the van, arced to and broke a water main, and caused a brief power outage; the vehicle was a total loss.

 In August 2018, WSB-TV added two additional hours to its weekday morning newscast during Good Morning America, an expansion exclusive to its 24-hour streaming channel, WSB NOW, available on its website and apps.

 In April 2020, WSB-TV changed the name of its 11 p.m. newscast to WSB Tonight.
 The station's nightly newscast had been called the Channel 2 Action News Nightbeat since the early 1990s.
 The newscast began as a nightly update on the COVID-19 pandemic, but the name change appears to be permanent.
 The Nightbeat name was still used for weekend newscasts, but the station began using the new name for weekend newscasts later in the year.
 Unlike the Nightbeat, which was a rundown of the day's top stories, WSB Tonight goes into detail about the biggest stories of the day.

 On September 5, 2020, WSB-TV became the first station in the Atlanta market to expand its weekend morning newscast to 5 a.m.